 - Learn about yourself.
 Becoming a teacher can lead to greater personal growth.
 Teaching the future leaders of the country is a big challenge, and connecting with students can help you learn about yourself.

 - Find your passion as a teacher.
 Many people often report feeling stuck and unsatisfied in their current jobs.
 As a teacher, by impacting and changing lives for the better, you may find a career in which you enjoy going to work every day.

 There are a number of requirements to become a teacher in Kentucky.
 A state law known as option 6 — the University-Based Alternative Certification — has made changing careers and becoming a teacher easier than ever.

-The statute reads: “With approval of the Education Professional Standards Board, a university may provide an alternative program that enrolls students in a postbaccalaureate teacher preparation program concurrently with employment as a teacher in a local school district.”
+The statute reads: “With the approval of the Education Professional Standards Board, a university may provide an alternative program that enrolls students in a postbaccalaureate teacher preparation program concurrently with employment as a teacher in a local school district.”
 Students in the program are granted a one-year provisional certificate to teach as long as they participate in a teacher internship program.
 Once the program is completed and all standards board requirements are met, these new teachers then receive their full professional certificates.

 Pursuing a Teaching Career